vjacIIT/Games/README.md

 <br/><img src="https://github.com/vjacIIT/Games/blob/main/Coin_Mario/Coin_Mario.png" width="760" height="408">

 ### RPG
 In Godot.
-It is a tutorial on YouTube channel named HeartBeast with no changes as of now.
-I am planning to add more levels, UI and enemies to it in the coming future.
+It is a tutorial on YouTube channel named HeartBeast with addition of userInterface, heart for health, coins for score and portal for multiple levels.
+I am planning on to add different enemies, better sound effects and few more ideas.
 <br/>Open game in godot and press F5 to start the game.
 <br/><img src="https://github.com/vjacIIT/Games/blob/main/RPG/RPG_demo.png" width="760" height="408">